 Since Tophat makes tophatting enjoyable, provides useful features for real-world testing, and requires virtually no steps to get up and running, it’s the ultimate multitool for shipping great mobile features and making commerce better for everyone.

-Lukas Romsicki is a Senior Developer on the Mobile Enablement team at Shopify and is based in Ottawa, Canada.
+Lukas Romsicki is a Senior Developer on the Mobile Foundations team at Shopify and is based in Ottawa, Canada.
 On the side, he is a freelance video producer, designs and builds open source iOS and Mac apps, and volunteers with stage crews for local theatre productions.
 You can find Lukas on GitHub and Mastodon.